department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 </div>
 </div>

-## Answers to more questions about the Yellow Ribbon Program
+## Learn more about the Yellow Ribbon Program

 Get answers to other questions you may have about the Yellow Ribbon Program.

-### Questions about how much funding you'll receive through the program
+### How much funding you'll receive through the program

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-1">Do all participants in the program receive the same amount of funding?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-1">Do all students in the Yellow Ribbon Program receive the same amount of funding?</button>
 <div id="questions-1" class="usa-accordion-content">

 This depends on the school.
 Schools can choose to offer different amounts to students based on 2 factors:
 - Student status (undergraduate, graduate, doctoral), **and**
-- College or professional school
+- Type of school (college or professional)

-**For example:** A school could provide $1,000 for undergraduates, $1,500 for graduate students and $2,000 for doctoral students.
+**For example:** A school could provide $1,000 for undergraduates, $1,500 for graduate students, and $2,000 for doctoral students.
 The school also could provide $1,800 for students in the school of engineering and $2,500 for students in the school of nursing.

 </div>